jing-tw/lab-react/lab/auth0/01-react-login/my-app/README.md

-# An example of React + Auth0 login
+# An example of React + Auth0 login app

 ## Install & Run
 ```bash